The Children of Lir: A Fascinating Irish Legend

 The New Mother

-After the death of Eva, Lir and his children were miserable and the children were in grief and in need of someone to fill their mother’s care.
-Hence, their grandfather, king Bodb, decided to arrange another marriage between Lir and one of his other daughters.
-Lir married Aoife, Eva’s sister, and the picture of the happy family reappeared again.
-The children loved Aiofe as their new mother, but jealousy started to brew beneath the surface
+After the death of Aoibh, Lir and his children were miserable; the children were suffering from grief and in need of someone to fill their mother’s role in their lives.
+Their grandfather, King Bodhbh, arranged another marriage between Lir and one of his other daughters to solve this.

-Aiofe realized that Lir devoted to his children and she felt that he didn’t really care about her.
-She got envious of the fact her step children belonged to Eva and not her.
-Consequently, the new caring mother the children had turned into a hating and bitter enemy.
-She started to plot to get rid of Lir’s children.
-She made many attempts to exclude them from Lir’s life.
+Aiofe realised Lir was devoted to his children, but she felt he didn’t care about her.
+She became envious of the fact that her stepchildren belonged to Aoibh and not her.
+Consequently, the children’s new caring mother became a hating and bitter enemy.

-She had convinced herself that Lir could only truly love her if the children were not in the picture.
+She began forming a plot to get rid of Lir’s children.
+Aiofe made many attempts to exclude them from Lir’s life.
+She had convinced herself that Lir could only truly love her if her sister’s children were not in the picture.

 Jealousy Succeeds

-Full of hatred, Aiofe ordered all of her servants to kill the children but they refused, shocked and disgusted by her true nature.
-After much effort, she took a sword and sneaked in while they were sleeping to kill them but she couldn’t do it.
+Full of hatred, Aiofe ordered all of her servants to kill the children, but they refused.
+They were shocked and disgusted by her true nature.
+After much effort, she took a sword and snuck into their chambers while they were sleeping to kill them.
+But she couldn’t do it.

 Even though she couldn’t kill the children herself, she was still determined to separate them from their father.

-Then, she gave one last shot to get rid of the children of Lir.
-She took the children camping and told them to go swimming in a lake nearby their castle, and while they were swimming she used a magical wand pointed towards them and casted spells.
-Hence, her magic turned the four children into four swans.
+She had one last idea: to get rid of Lir’s children.
+She took the children camping and told them to swim in a lake near their castle.
+While they were swimming, she used a magical wand and cast a spell on the children that turned them into swans.

 The Children of Lir’s fate